 Within the Social Equity and Quality of Life pillar, we have three sub-pillars, with the Improving Health subsegment holding the majority of our positions.
 Here, we look for companies within the health care ecosystem that improve the pace of innovation, reduce costs, or meaningfully change patient outcomes.
 We continue to feel positive about companies exposed to the acceleration of the pandemic’s health response efforts, as well as the need to provide catch-up procedures that were postponed during lockdowns in many countries.
 Elsewhere in this pillar, we have a slightly smaller presence in the Enabling Social Equity sub-pillar, which encompasses companies that enable access to education, consumption at the bottom of the pyramid, and financial inclusion—within both emerging and developed markets.
 Examples include financial service providers that are improving financial inclusion among developed market consumers.

 The third pillar, Sustainable Innovation and Productivity, remains relatively small but has grown over time.
 This is distributed across two sub-pillars, namely Sustainable Technology and Building Sustainable Industry and Infrastructure.

 Share with us your personal interests and how they might (or might not) intersect with your professional work.

-I also enjoy traveling and am looking forward to the ability to travel more as COVID-19 hopefully transitions from pandemic to endemic.
+I also enjoy traveling and have been pleased to resume this since the lifting of COVID restrictions.
 Traveling is a great way to build a global mindset and sense of perspective, so in that sense, it provides benefits from both a personal and professional point of view.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation or solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.